010Ri/jpg-to-png/README.md

 # jpg-to-png
-change image format from JPG to PNG
+This program is able to change image format from JPG to PNG